 However, it is important to remember that they are animals, and they are capable of inflicting serious injuries if they attack.
 In Massachusetts, dog owners are generally held strictly liable for dog bites unless the attack resulted from tormenting the dog.
 Children under the age of seven are presumed incapable of causing a dog to attack.

-At the Law Offices of Steven T. Snow, we represent adults and children who have sustained injuries from a dog bite, including:
+At the Snow Law Firm, we represent adults and children who have sustained injuries from a dog bite, including:

 Attorney Snow handles all dog bite cases on a contingency fee basis.
 This means that you do not pay a fee unless he secures a settlement, award or jury verdict on your behalf.